太陽工業コラム

-Received the prime contract for the new Tambayama Village Hall, overcoming mountain passes and huge stones, and creating a new history with the villagers.
+Received the prime contract for the new Tambayama Village Hall, creating a new history with the locals by overcoming mountain passes and huge stone.

 Tambayama Village is located in northeastern Yamanashi Prefecture,